-Signals transmitted via optical fibres are unaffected by interference.
-The fibres guarantee electrical isolation between the connections.
-Transmit and receive connections are identified with the symbols \longrightarrow for transmit and \longrightarrow for receive.
+The transmission via fibre optics is particularly insensitive to electromagnetic interference and thus ensures galvanic isolation of the connection.
+Send and receive connections are identified with the symbols \longrightarrow for send and \longrightarrow for receive.

-The idle state for the optical fiber interface is "Light off".
-If the idle state is to be changed, use the operating program DIGSI[®], as described in the SIPROTEC[®] 4 System Description, Order No. E50417-H1176-C151.
+The character idle state for the optical fibre interface is "Light off".
+If the character idle state is to be changed, use the operating program DIGSI, as described in the SIPRO-TEC 4 System Description.